Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationMisdemeanor (first offense); Felony (repeat)

-ImprisonmentUp to 2 years (first); up to 5 years (repeat)
+ImprisonmentUp to 2 years (first); Up to 5 years (second+)

 Non-consensual audio recording (MCL § 750.539c)